kino2718/InverceMatrixIP/README.md

 但し確認はしていません。

 IPs are InverceMatrix2 and InverceMatrix3 in the vivado/2017.2/ip_repo/ directory.
-It corresponds to 2x2, 3x3 matrix respectively.
+They correspond to 2x2, 3x3 matrix respectively.
 The other IPs in ip_repo are submodules for creating InverceMatrix2 and InverceMatrix3 IPs.
 I have checked the IPs with the PYNQ board(Zynq), but they should work with other XILINX FPGAs even I haven't check them though.